 Estimated prevalence is approximately 1/20,000 births.
 The disorder may account for less than 3-10% of all DSD.

 About 20% of affected individuals are diagnosed before 5 years of age.
 Diagnosis is commonly made during the neonatal period due to atypical genitalia.
 Some present later with abnormal pubertal development.
-Signs include: lower abdominal pain, gynecomastia, inguinal herniae, an inguinoscrotal mass, cryptorchidism or amenorrhea/periodic hematuria depending on sex assignment.
+Signs include: lower abdominal pain, gynecomastia, inguinal hernia, an inguinoscrotal mass, cryptorchidism or amenorrhea/periodic hematuria depending on sex assignment.
 Most affected individuals have female internal genitalia (uterus, hemi-uterus or rudimentary uterus).
-Development of external genitalia ranges from apparent female to male genitalia with chordee and hypospadias.
-Rarely, patients have a normal or near-normal male penis and bilaterally descended ovotestes (gonads containing ovarian and testicular elements).
-Gonadal configurations vary.
+Development of external genitalia ranges from apparent female to male genitalia with hypospadias or isolated bilaterally undescended ovotestes (gonads containing ovarian and testicular elements).
 Infertility is common in men whereas women have some potential for fertility.
 Malignant gonadal tumors are rare (less than 3% of cases).

 The assessment and diagnosis of DSD is complex.
 Consensus guidelines recommend referral to a specialist center for examination and treatment.
 Initial investigations include chromosome analysis and an ultrasound scan to check the internal reproductive organs.
 Patients who present later in life have higher differentiation of genitalia.
 Diagnosis requires careful anatomical assessment via imaging modalities and/or laparoscopy.
 Biochemical endocrine investigation, cytogenetic and molecular genetic tests are required.
 Definitive diagnosis is based on gonadal histology (testicular and ovarian tissue).

 Prenatal diagnosis may be possible following demonstration of atypical genitalia on ultrasound and amniocentesis revealing a 46,XX karyotype.

 Genetic counseling should be offered to families of affected children.
 Recurrence risk depends on the type of genetic alteration found.
-The majority arise as de novo mutations.
+The majority arise as de novo gene variants.

 The patient and family must be provided with psychological support.
 Other treatments primarily involve hormone replacement.
 The need for and timing of surgical treatment is complex, depending on sex assignment and gonadal configuration.
 Management needs to balance the risks and benefits of gonadectomy and reconstructive surgery.